bodywork-ml/bodywork-docs/docs/key_concepts.md

 A **workflow** is an ordered collection of one or more steps, that are executed sequentially.
 A step is only executed after all of the stages in the previous step have completed successfully.
 A workflow can be represented as a [Directed Acyclic Graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph) and will form the basis of all your pipelines.

-## Example: Single Stage Job
+## Examples

+Common tasks realised with Bodywork pipelines.

+### Batch Workload

 ![batch stage](images/batch_stage.png)

-Very often we just need to schedule a simple batch job.
+Very often we just need to schedule a simple batch job - e.g., to train a model or score a dataset with a pre-trained model.
 Bodywork handles this scenario as a workflow consisting of a single batch stage, running within a single step.

-## Example: Serve Model
+### Deploying a Model

 ![service stage](images/service_stage.png)

 Sometimes models are trained off-line, or on external platforms, and all that's required is to deploy a service that exposes it via HTTP.
 Bodywork handles this scenario as a workflow consisting of a single service stage, running within a single step.

-## Example: Continuous Training
+### Continuous Training Pipeline

 ![train-and-serve ML pipeline](images/train_and_serve.png)